OxfordRGS/OxfordRGS.github.io/README.md

 - Mentorship and Guidance: Opportunities to receive mentorship from experienced professionals and academics.

 ## Join Us
-If you are a graduate student passionate about robotics and eager to contribute to the advancement of this exciting field, the Robotics Society for Graduates welcomes you.
+If you are an Oxford graduate student passionate about robotics and eager to contribute to the advancement of this exciting field, the Robotics Society for Graduates welcomes you.
 Together, we can drive innovation, share knowledge, and shape the future of robotics.

-For more information on how to join and participate in our activities, please visit our website or contact us at [email address].
+For more information on how to join and participate in our activities, please visit our website or contact us at [christina.kassab@seh.ox.ac.uk].

+[!TERM CARD]
+- SMASH BROS.
+Social (April 23rd 2024)
+- Dyson Demo - Prof Rob Deaves demonstrating Dyson's 360 Visial Navigation System (June 7th 2024)

-## Committe
+## Committee Members
+- President: Carl Hentges
+- Treasurer: Alex Schutz
+- Social Secratary: Christina Kassab
+- IT Officer: Max Westermann
-- A
+- Welfare: Giammarco Caroleo
-- B
+- Jumana Baghabrah
-- C
+- Jack Collins
-- D
+- Daniele De Martini